 Designed to mount onto walls, this rack stores your bike vertically, securing it by the front tire to keep it off the floor.
 Once mounted on the rack, the bike can be swiveled 160 degrees to the left and right, allowing you to move it out of the way for a more efficient use of space.
 Depending on how high you install the rack on the wall, the bike can be mounted in place without having to be lifted – you simply tip it back like you’re doing a wheelie and roll the whole thing forward until the front wheel is secured.
 If you mount the rack a little higher, though, you may have to lift a little, which still isn’t a lot of work, considering the front wheel secures in place pretty fast.
 It can hold bicycles up to 77 pounds.

-- Fits road, hybrid and select mountain bikes with tire diameters 20” to 29” and widths up to...
+- Fits most road, hybrid, cruisers and select mountain bikes without fenders and tire diameters of...

 Knife & Saw Bike Shelf

 It’s not most economical option out there.
 At the price, in fact, it’s many times more expensive than all of the other products here.
 If you’re willing to splurge for the most elegant-looking bike rack you can bring to your home, though, the all-wood Bike Shelf will definitely make a case for taking up space in your wall.
 Mounted on the wall using a solid steel square rod, the rack proceeds to secure your bike by the frame through a wedge cut in its front edge.
 The best part?
 It doubles as a functional shelf, so it remains useful even when you stop keeping a bicycle inside the house, with the all-wood construction making it look like a natural part of any home.